josephweaver/josephweaver.github.io/probability/STT881/lec16.md

 ---

 # 4. Independence via π–λ Theorem (Key Theorem)

-This occupies the bottom of page 1 and all of page 2
-:contentReference[oaicite:2]{index=2}.

 > **Theorem.**
 > If the collections $\{A_i\}$ are independent **on a π-system** and each $A_i$ generates a σ-algebra, then the σ-algebras they generate are independent.